-In both of her schools, she was the only child of color — “back then, there were very few people of color in the whole of Greek society.”
+In both of her schools, she was the only child of color because “back then, there were very few people of color in the whole of Greek society.”

 She made many friends, acted in school plays, and excelled in her classes.
-“I am still in contact with the friends I made during my school-years in Greece.”
+“I am still in contact with the friends I made during my school-years in Greece,” she says.

-After traveling the world during her very cosmopolitan life, she can speak English, Greek, French, Romanian, and Swahili fluently.
+Having traveled the world throughout her very cosmopolitan life, she now speaks English, Greek, French, Romanian, and Swahili fluently.

 “Growing up in Greece was so great,” Kumbakisaka says.